itowlson/wasi-grpc/crates/wasi-grpc-client/README.md

 ## 🔒 Spin Notes

 This project assumes execution in a **Spin-compliant runtime** that allows outbound networking via Spin's capability-based model.
 Ensure your `spin.toml` includes the appropriate `allowed_outbound_hosts` granting outbound access to your gRPC service's endpoint.

-## Writing gRPC servers

-This repo also contains the `wasi-grpc-server` crate, which provides a helper for writing gRPC services as `wasi:http` handlers.
-See the [crate documentation](./crates/wasi-grpc-server/README.md) for more information.